JeffreySanford/time-tracker/documentation/DESIGN.md

-# DESIGN — Styling, Material 3 (Expressive), and mobile strategy
+# DESIGN  Styling, Material 3 (Expressive), and mobile strategy

-Last updated: 2025-08-15

 This document captures the styling decisions, file layout, and concrete steps we applied to make the Time Forge mobile app behave like a one-page, left/right-swipable app with no vertical scroll.